Birthmarks in Infants

 A baby's skin coloring can vary greatly based on the baby's age, race or ethnic group, temperature, and whether or not the baby is crying.
 Skin color in babies often changes with both the environment and their health.
 Some of these differences are just temporary.
 Others, such as certain birthmarks, may be permanent.

 Birthmarks are areas of discolored or raised skin that are present at birth or within a few weeks of birth.
 Birthmarks are made up of abnormal pigment cells or blood vessels.

 Although the cause of birthmarks isn't known, most of them are harmless and don't need treatment.
 Babies with birthmarks should be examined by your child's healthcare provider, especially if they're:

 Located in the middle of the back, along the spine (may be related to spinal cord problems)

-Large birthmarks on the face, head or neck
+Large and located on the face, head, or neck

-Interfering with movement of activity, for example a birthmark on the eyelid that may interfere with vision
+Interfering with movement or other abilities (for instance a birthmark on the eyelid that makes it hard to see)

 Some common birthmarks include: